Society Biennial Book Prize

 The Society awards a biennial book prize of £500 to encourage original research on any aspect in the field of Renaissance studies and to recognise significant accomplishments by members of the SRS.

-The SRS Book Prize for the year 2022 will be awarded to the author of the best monograph in Renaissance Studies published between 1 January 2020 and 31 December 2021.
+The SRS Book Prize for the year 2024 will be awarded to the author of the best monograph in Renaissance Studies published (digital/hard copy) between 1 January 2022 and 31 December 2023.
 To be eligible the monograph must be written in English by a current member of the SRS.
-The prize will be awarded for a book with a topic where the majority of material is within the chronological period 1300–1650.
+The prize will be awarded for a book with a topic where the majority of material is within the chronological period 1300-1700.
 Books about Renaissance history, art, architecture, philosophy, science, technology, medicine, religion, music, the literatures and languages of Europe, and of the countries in contact with Europe during the Renaissance, are eligible.
 Books will be judged on the following criteria:

 - contribution to Renaissance Studies;